 How does conveyancing in Bishopston differ for newly converted properties?

-Most buyers of new build premises in Bishopston approach us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is built.
-This is because builders in Bishopston typically purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Bishopston approach us having been asked by the developer to exchange contracts and commit to the purchase even before the property is built.
+This is because new home sellers in Bishopston tend to buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Bishopston or who has acted in the same development.

 I have been on the look out for a leasehold apartment up to £245,000 and found one close by in Bishopston I like with amenity areas and station nearby, however it only has 49 years on the lease.
 I can't really find anything else in Bishopston for this price, so just wondered if I would be making a mistake purchasing a lease with such few years left?